Code-Institute-Submissions/pokemon/README.md

 ## Tech Used
 ### Some the tech used includes:
 - [Bootstrap](http://getbootstrap.com/)
-    - We use **Bootstrap** to give our project a simple, responsive layout
+    - I've used **Bootstrap** to give my project a simple, responsive layout

 ## Testing